OctopusDeploy/blog/blog/2023-09/connect-project-multiple-tenants-bulk-action/index.md

 ![Selecting some or all of the tenants to be connected to a project](blogimage-selecttenantsconnect.gif)

-This bulk action lets you:
+This bulk action lets you select:

-- Select some of the tenants you created in this space to attach to this project.
+- Some of the tenants you created in this space to attach to this project.
-- Select  all the tenants in that given space if you want to attach all of them to the single project
+- All the tenants in that given space if you want to attach all of them to the single project

 This gives you the flexibility to select only some of the tenants as test tenants.
 This is important when considering the next step - attaching environments to the tenant or selecting all, if all have the same set of environments.
 For example, when all tenants are production tenants.